Power of Play for Older Adults – 5 Ways to Unleash It

 Playing :

-Let out your playful side.
-The point is to have fun without a specific end result.
-For example, go for a swim or ride your bike for fun – not because you’re trying to lose weight.
+Here are some ways to unleash the power of play.
+But remember to let your playful side out.
+The point is to have fun without a specific result.
+Don’t just go for a swim or ride your bike because you’re trying to lose weight – go for fun!

 And don’t let mobility issues stop you from playing.
 Look for fun activities that are within your reach of physical ability.